 Commencement Date Retirement benefits commence as of the first payroll period after retirement.

 Form of Payment The annual benefit calculated in accordance with the formula above is payable monthly for the remainder of the retired member's life, with 67.5% of the member's benefit payable for the lifetime of his or her surviving spouse.
 The benefit ceases if the spouse remarries.
-If there is no spouse, a dependent's benefit may be paid to any children until their 18th birthday.
+If there is no spouse, a dependent's benefit may be paid to any children until their 18 th birthday.

 Disability:

 Service Related

 Eligibility Job-related mental or physical incapacity.
 Disability to be determined by the Town.

 Amount 66 2/3% of final average salary

 Non-Service Related

 Eligibility Retirement because of a non-job-related mental or physical incapacity.
 Disability to be determined by the Town.

 Amount Benefit applicable under retirement or vested termination (25% of final average salary for non-vested member is minimum benefit)

-Commencement Date

-Benefits commence as of the first payroll period after disability
+Commencement Date Benefits commence as of the first payroll period after disability

 Form of Payment Same as Normal Retirement

 Vested Termination:

 Eligibility 10 years of service

-Benefit Formula 25% of final average salary at termination with 10 years of service, increasing by salary.

-2.5% for each additional year of service up to a maximum of 47.5% of final average
+Benefit Formula 25% of final average salary at termination with 10 years of service, increasing by 2.5% for each additional year of service up to a maximum of 47.5% of final average salary.

 Commencement Date Age 55

 Form of Payment Same as Normal Retirement

 Spouse's Pre-Retirement Death Benefit: Eligibility Death while actively employed Benefit Formula Surviving spouse (or if none, dependent children) receives 50% of final average salary (30% of final average salary for non-service related death).
 If surviving spouse has dependent children under age 18, additional percentages of final average salary up to a 66 2/3% benefit if service related or 50% benefit if not service related.
 Retiree Cost-of-Living Increases: One-half of the negotiated base pay increases for active firefighters Military Service Purchase: A member may purchase up to four years of pension service credit for prior military service by contributing 10% of the member's base pay at hire at any time prior to retirement, for each year purchased.
 Employee Contributions: 8% of salary including base, holiday, longevity, clothing allowance, clothing maintenance allowance, severance and overtime.
 Eligibility: All members of the fire department hired before July 1, 1999 (members hired after this date are participants in the Rhode Island Municipal Employees Retirement System).
+Forms of Payment: All single participants receive a life annuity.
+All married participants receive a fully subsidized 67.5% joint and survivor annuity.
+There are no optional forms of payment.
 Changes in Plan Provisions: There have been no changes in plan provisions since the last valuation.